Section 8 Participant Obligations

 A. Supplying Required Information

-- The family must supply any information that the NCH or HUD determines is necessary in the administration of the program, including submission of required evidence of citizenship or eligible immigration status.
+- The family must supply any information that the NCHA or HUD determines is necessary in the administration of the program, including submission of required evidence of citizenship or eligible immigration status.
 Information includes any requested certification, release or other documentation.

 - The family must disclose and verify Social Security Numbers and must sign and submit consent forms for obtaining information.